Health Insurance

 1. Help to Avoid Financial Burdens

-If you don’t have medical insurance, you will be responsible for paying for all of your medical bills if they become costly.
-Those bills can mount up quickly without insurance, leaving you with a big financial burden.
-Medical insurance can help you avoid that burden by paying for those bills.
-The CFPB reports that medical debt is the number one source of debt collection activity in the United States, and unpaid balances can negatively impact your credit profile at agencies like Experian, TransUnion, and Equifax — though new rules proposed by the CFPB in 2025 aim to restrict medical debt from appearing on consumer credit reports.
+Without coverage, every medical bill lands entirely on you.
+Those bills can mount quickly, and the CFPB reports that medical debt is the number one source of debt collection activity in the United States.
+Unpaid balances can damage your credit profile at agencies like Experian, TransUnion, and Equifax, though new rules proposed by the CFPB in 2025 aim to restrict medical debt from appearing on consumer credit reports.

 2. It Helps You to be Prepared in the Event of a Serious Illness or Injury

-Medical insurance can help you prepare for serious accidents or illnesses by giving you the treatment and coverage you deserve.
-If something bad happens that requires a lot of time and money, then your insurance will step in and take care of those problems for you.
+A good plan gives you treatment access and financial backing when something serious happens.
 According to the CDC’s National Center for Chronic Disease Prevention, 6 in 10 American adults have at least one chronic disease, and 4 in 10 have two or more.
 Conditions like heart disease, cancer, and diabetes require ongoing and often expensive treatment, making consistent coverage a necessity rather than a luxury.

 3. Offers You Peace of Mind

-It can be comforting for the people it covers because it gives them some peace of mind.
-They will feel less stressed out about their future health and safety, knowing that their medical bills will be taken care of no matter what happens.
+Knowing your bills will be covered reduces a specific and measurable kind of stress.
 Research published in the New England Journal of Medicine has found that insured individuals report significantly lower levels of financial stress related to healthcare than their uninsured counterparts, and are more likely to seek timely preventive care.

 4. It Helps You to Make Wise Medical Choices

-Medical insurance can help you make wise medical choices because it will help to reduce your anxiety about any medical costs that might come up.
-This can help you avoid unnecessary treatments and expensive procedures, saving you money in the long run.
+Knowing your coverage in advance takes some of the financial anxiety out of medical decisions.
+You’re less likely to avoid a necessary test or delay a follow-up visit when you understand what it will cost you.
 Many modern plans offered through providers like UnitedHealth Group and Cigna also include telehealth benefits and care management programs, giving you access to nurse hotlines and digital tools that help you determine the most appropriate and cost-effective level of care for your situation.

 5. It Helps You to Make Healthy Choices